amper5and/node-google-voice/readme.md

 		}
 	});

+### Search, star, and download messages
-### Star all messages to/from/mentioning 'mom' and download any that are voicemails
+Star all messages to/from/mentioning 'mom' and download any that are voicemails

 	client.get('search',{query: 'mom', limit:Infinity}, function(error,response){
 		if(error){